Helmut01/replicateBE/README.md

 Called by function `ABE()`.
 The model is identical to [Method A](#method-a).
 Conventional BE limits (80.00 – 125.00%) are employed by default.
-Tighter limits for narrow therapeutic index drugs (EMA 90.00 – 111.11%) or wider limits (75.00 – 133.33% for *C<sub>max</sub>* according to the guidelines of the Gulf Cooperation Council [Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates] and South Africa) can be specified.
+Tighter limits (90.00 – 111.11%) for narrow therapeutic index drugs (EMA) or wider limits (75.00 – 133.33%) for *C<sub>max</sub>* according to the guidelines of the Gulf Cooperation Council (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, United Arab Emirates) and South Africa can be specified.

 <small>[TOC ↩](#user-content-replicatebe)</small>